swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 ## Proposed solution

-Public enums can be declared as `@exhaustive` or as `@nonexhaustive`.
-In Swift 4 mode, the default behavior will be `@exhaustive` for source compatibility; in Swift 5 it will be `@nonexhaustive`.
+In Swift 5, public enums can be declared as `@exhaustive`; public enums without this attribute are *non-exhaustive.*

 When a client tries to switch over a non-exhaustive enum, they must include a `default` case unless the enum is declared in the same module as the switch.
 In Swift 4 mode, omitting this case will result in a warning; in Swift 5, it will be an error.

+In Swift 4 mode, all public enums will implicitly be `@exhaustive` for source compatibility.

-Enums imported from C will be `@nonexhaustive` by default, with a new C-side annotation to make them `@exhaustive`.
+Enums imported from C will be non-exhaustive by default, with a new C-side annotation to make them `@exhaustive`.
 These enums conservatively always have the "cross-module" behavior.

 ## Detailed design